Adopt a Raptor

 Meet Nebula

 Nebula was bred in captivity at a zoo in Quebec and joined the Mountsberg Raptor Centre in 2019 when she was one year old.
-As a northern bird, Nebula is most comfortable spending the warmer months living inside the climate-controlled building of the Raptor Centre, however she does make appearances in our public and school programs.
+As a northern bird, Nebula is most comfortable and safe spending the warmer months living inside the Raptor Centre.
+This species is very susceptible to West Nile virus.
+Once the temperatures drop and the mosquitoes disappear, Nebula moves to her outside enclosure where she is a fan favourite with our guests.

 The Great Grey Owl